github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-dotnet-project.md

 title: Getting started with your C# (.NET) project in Codespaces
 shortTitle: Getting started with your C# (.NET) project
 allowTitleToDifferFromFilename: true
-intro: 'You can create a custom dev container with all the tools necessary to get started with your C# (.NET) project in {% data variables.product.prodname_codespaces %}.'
+intro: 'Get started with your C# (.NET) project in {% data variables.product.prodname_codespaces %} by creating a custom dev container.'
-product: '{% data reusables.gated-features.codespaces %}'
 versions:
   free-pro-team: '*'
 topics:
   - Codespaces
 ---

+{% data reusables.codespaces.release-stage %}

 ### Introduction